Tarunmittalg/Machine-Learning-India-AI-Challenge/README.md

 TEST.csv (test data for prediction) sample_submission.csv (an example of submission file) The TRAIN.csv has 31 attributes, 30 training and 1 target attribute (Class).
 "0" represents non-fraudulent transactions and "1" represents fraudulent transactions.
 Attributes V1...V28 are anonymous so that the internal details may be kept hidden.

+#Learn ML Insurance Prediction AI Challenge
+The aim of this challenge is to predict whether the customer will be interested in buying insurance.